FREQUENTLY ASKED QUESTIONS (FAQs)

 A. The Office of Human Resources does not schedule ride-alongs or sit-alongs for open-competitive positions.
 However, we do offer mandatory or voluntary seminars for certain positions to provide more job information.
 This would be outlined in the job posting.

 Q. Does the LVMPD accept POST Certification from other law enforcement agencies in lieu of attending your Recruit Academy?

 A. The only time we accept POST Certification from other law enforcement agencies is through our Police Officer I - Lateral Entry position.
+However, we

 Q. How do I apply for part-time employment?

 A. All part-time job opportunities are posted on this site, along with our open-competitive job opportunities.
 You must submit an online application for any of our part-time positions.
 Part-time employees work 19 hours per week and/or no more than 988 hours per year.

 If you still have a question that has not been answered by these FAQs, please contact the LVMPD Office of Human Resources at 702-828-3497 or firstname.lastname@example.org.
 Specific questions regarding Police Recruit and Corrections Recruit may be directed to our Recruiters at 702-828-5787 or email@example.com.

 Thank you for your interest in employment with the Las Vegas Metropolitan Police Department.